1Kuso4ek1/SerjBuildProgram/README.md

 # SerjBuildProgram
-Serj Build Program allows you toautomaticaly assemble the program.
+Serj Build Program allows you to automaticaly assemble the program.

 To run the SBP, you need to have linux and a g++ compiler.
 In the linux terminal, you need to enter the following commands: